YaoGroup/ServerMantaince/README.md

 ### B-2 Using Princeton cluster

 [Princeton Research Computing](https://researchcomputing.princeton.edu/) offers bountiful computing resources.
 Working on the cluster is mostly the same as working on the workstation.
+First, Use ssh to connect to the Princeton cluster, just like our workstation.
+Use Della with GPU for example:

+`ssh <Your Princeton ID>@della-gpu.princeton.edu`

+However, there are crucial differences between using the cluster and the workstation:

 :::info
-Few crucial differences between using the cluster and the workstation:

-1. One can not acquire computing resources (CPU & GPU) freely. **One needs to submit their jobs using via the Slurm system.
+1. One can not freely acquire computing resources (CPU & GPU). **One needs to submit their jobs via the Slurm system.
 All users submit their jobs to Slurm, and Slurm will determine which jobs first get executed.**

-2. While you can still run small scripts without contacting Slurm, it's highly recommended to fully-tested your jobs on your PC or the workstation.
-Use cluster only when you are ready to submit a large amount of computing work.
+2. There are **no** existing Conda environments like what we provide on the workstation.
+You have to create on your own before using Slurm.

-3. Running jobs is one step more than just `python myscript.py`. **Slurm asks a text file called *Slurm script* for submitting jobs.** So the process becomes:
+3. Using Slurm is just one step more than `python myscript.py`. **Slurm asks a text file called *Slurm script* for submitting jobs.** So the process becomes:
     - Write your `myscript.py`
+    - Create Conda environment on the cluster
     - Write the Slurm script `my_submit.slurm`
-        - inside the `my_submit.slurm`, specify you want to do `python myscript.py`
+        - inside the `my_submit.slurm`, specify you want to do -- `python myscript.py`
     - Submit `my_submit.slurm` to Slurm

-4. There are **no** existing Conda environments like what we provide on the workstation.
-You have to create on your own.
+4. While you can still run small scripts on the cluster without contacting Slurm, it's highly recommended to fully-tested your jobs on your PC or the workstation.
+Use the cluster only when you are ready to submit a large amount of computing work.
 :::

-#### b-2.1 Understanding the cluster and Write Slurm script
+#### b-2.1 Understand the cluster and Write Slurm script

 We highly recommend going through the guide from Princeton Research Computing:
 - https://researchcomputing.princeton.edu/get-started/guide-princeton-clusters